Does sweet potato help with low libido during perimenopause?

 When to see a doctor

 Persistent low libido that is distressing to you or affecting your relationship deserves a medical conversation.
 Testosterone levels can be measured, and some women benefit from testosterone therapy.
-Vaginal dryness specifically can be addressed with local oestrogen or non-hormonal lubricants and moisturisers.
+Vaginal dryness specifically can be addressed with local estrogen or non-hormonal lubricants and moisturizers.
 A healthcare provider can help distinguish between contributors and discuss appropriate options.

 This content is for informational purposes only and does not replace medical advice.
 Always consult your healthcare provider about your specific situation.